RoanH/NotPetya/Notes/log.md

 ### Back to Ordinal_1

-The next thing we see a a thread being started that runs `FUN_10007c10`.
+The next thing we see is a thread being started that runs `FUN_10007c10`.

 ```cpp
 CreateThread((LPSECURITY_ATTRIBUTES)0x0,0,FUN_10007c10,(LPVOID)0x0,0,(LPDWORD)0x0);